-Shortage of lettuce, broccoli in Europe due to bad weather
+Lettuce shortage hits Europe due to bad weather

-LONDON (AP) — Europe is suffering a shortage of lettuce, broccoli and other vegetables, with shelves going bare in some supermarkets, due to bad weather.
+LONDON (AP) — Europe is short of lettuce, broccoli and other vegetables due to bad weather, leading some supermarkets in Britain to start rationing produce.

+A succession of droughts, floods and cold weather in southern European countries has hurt agricultural yields there, creating a drop in supply felt mainly by importing countries to the north.

 Stores in Britain were rationing Friday the number of lettuces shoppers can buy, with some removing iceberg, sweet gem and romaine varieties from their online offerings.

-The shortage follows similar reductions in the supply of courgettes, broccoli and cabbage.
+Similar shortages earlier affected courgettes, broccoli and cabbage.

-Shoppers shared images of bare shelves under the hashtags #lettucecrisis and #courgettecrisis.
+Shoppers in Britain shared images of bare shelves under the hashtags #lettucecrisis and #courgettecrisis.

 Most Read Stories